 That stopped the dating drama at work.
 Then I was offered a position that would be a promotion and a substantial raise in salary.
-Then the drama in my personal took a turn for the worse.
+Then the drama in my personal life took a turn for the worse.
 The job Jennifer had gotten was in G. R.

-At the interview for the new position, the national recruiter and his local manager, as well as the local attorney and his legal assistant, Jennifer were on their side of the table.
-I listened as the threw money and perks offers at me like it was not important to them.
+At the interview for the new position, the national recruiter and his local manager, as well as the local attorney and his legal assistant, Jennifer was on their side of the table.
+I listened as they threw money and perks offers at me like it was not important to them.
 I was not raised a fool.
 I took an offer of twice my current salary and a new Mercedes.
 Not bad for a guy under 30.

 Jennifer smiled and shook my hand with the others when I signed all the papers necessary.

 As I was leaving with my papers, Jennifer asked me to wait for a second while the rest left the room.
-I was hesitant but agreed, however I was determined to not let my previous (OK still) feelings to cloud my words.
+I was hesitant but agreed; however, I was determined to not let my previous (OK still) feelings to cloud my words.

 Jenny sat down and started right in.
 “George, I made some terrible decisions back when I was in school.
 I hurt you, and by doing that I hurt me.
 I should have told you of my fear that we were getting too serious; I didn’t.
 I should not have decided to date others, at least not before I told you my fears.
-Then I compounded that decision by trying to shift the blame to you when it was all on me for acting like I did on that date at O’Kelly’s that Friday night.
+Then I compounded that decision by trying to shift the blame to you when it was all on me for acting as I did on that date at O’Kelly’s that Friday night.
 I still wish you hadn’t seen that, but not as much as I wish I hadn’t done that at all.”

-I did not say any thing for several seconds.
+I did not say anything for several seconds.
 I wanted to make sure what I said was unambiguous, and still not sound angry.
-“Jennifer, or maybe the best is to say Miss Wooten, I was hurt.
+“Jennifer or maybe the best is to say, Miss Wooten, I was hurt.
 I no longer am hurt.
 I am leery.
-I am very leery of you, because you hurt and lied to me.
+I am very leery of you because you hurt and lied to me.
 You not only lied to me, then you got angry at me because I got angry at you.
 Tell me; does that sum up what has happened with us?”

 She looked at me for a few seconds, took a deep breath, and said; “Yes, that sums up what happened.
 I screwed up, no I fucked up.
-I was wrong, I lied, I hurt you.
+I was wrong, I lied, and I hurt you.
 Now the question is; is there any way we could possibly start over.
 I miss you, and I will never, ever, ever hurt you again.
 I will never, ever, ever lie to you again.
 You may not believe this, but I love you, I loved you when I realized I had screwed up.
 I was a scared young girl.
 I had not learned to be a woman.
 I think I have now.”

 I sat there in that office stunned.
 I knew long before she hurt me I loved her, but I sensed something that kept me from telling her.
 I did not know if I could trust her.
 She sounded good, I wanted to believe her, but at the same time, talk is cheap.
 I made a decision.

-“I am willing to try to start again, however I have two major conditions.
+“I am willing to try to start again; however, I have two major conditions.
 The first is that if you turn down any date for any reason except business, sickness or family commitments, we are done.
 Second, I want a written commitment from you of your never, ever, ever statement.
 Can you do that?
 Can you mean that?
 Can you agree to that?”
 I was almost shouting when I ended.